 Make the Pico de Gallo

-Combine tomatoes, reserved onion, cilantro (reserve a pinch for garnish), 2 tsp. lime juice, and a pinch of salt and pepper in a mixing bowl.
+Combine tomatoes, reserved onion, cilantro (reserve a pinch for garnish), 2 tsp. lime juice, ¼ tsp. salt, and a pinch of pepper in a mixing bowl.
 Set aside for flavors to marry.

 Stuff and Roast the Peppers

 Scoop chicken mixture evenly into poblano peppers.
-Top peppers with cheese.
+Top mixture with cheese.

 Finish the Dish

 Plate dish as pictured on front of card, garnishing peppers with pico de gallo, sour cream, and reserved cilantro.
-Serve lime wedges on the side.
+Squeeze lime wedges over to taste.
 Bon appétit!